Thymoglobulin® is indicated for the treatment of renal transplant acute rejection in conjunction with concomitant immunosuppression.

 - Severe, acute infusion-associated reactions (IARs) are consistent with CRS and can cause serious cardiorespiratory events and/or death.
 IARs may occur as soon as the first or second infusion during a single course of Thymoglobulin treatment.

-- During post-marketing surveillance, fever, rash, arthralgia and/or myalgia have been reported to occur 5 to 15 days after onset of Thymoglobulin therapy, indicating possible serum sickness.
+- During post-marketing surveillance, fever, rash, urticaria, arthralgia and/or myalgia have been reported to occur 5 to 15 days after onset of Thymoglobulin therapy, indicating possible serum sickness.
 These symptoms are manageable with corticosteroid treatment.

 - Prolonged use or overdose of Thymoglobulin in association with other immunosuppressive agents may cause overimmunosuppression.
 During Thymoglobulin therapy, monitoring the lymphocyte count may help assess the degree of T-cell depletion.
 WBC and platelet counts should also be monitored.